DznEggs4Keira/DznEggs4Keira/README.md

                          "emerge from tight collaboration between code, art, and design.");
         Console.WriteLine("When I'm not debugging, you'll find me exploring fantastical " + "worlds or going on adventures in the real world.");
+        Console.WriteLine("Currently, I'm on a solo arc dabbling in the prowess of Next Gen AI " + "and working as a Data Engineer at AHEAD Automotive GmbH");
     }
 }
 ```